PTNUSASATUINTIARTHA-DOKU/doku-woocommerce-plugin/woo-doku-jokul/readme.txt

 == Upgrade Notice ==

-= 1.3.27 =
+= 1.3.29 =
-Increased maximum length of IP column to 64 characters to support IPv6
+Remove back to merchant button and fix error when using other payment method

 == Change Log ==

+= 1.3.29 =
+Remove back to merchant button and fix error when using other payment method

-= 1.3.27 =
+= 1.3.28 =
-Increased maximum length of IP column to 64 characters to support IPv6
+Support decimal transaction amounts in database queries

 = 1.3.26 =
 Change Integration Terms